-Alcohol-related problems — which result from drinking too much, too fast, or too often — are among the most significant public health issues in the United States.
+Alcohol-related problems that result from drinking too much, too fast, or too often are among the most significant public health issues in the United States.

 Many people struggle with controlling their drinking at some time in their lives.
 Approximately 17 million adults ages 18 and older have an alcohol use disorder (AUD) and 1 in 10 children live in a home with a parent who has a drinking problem.